 This game contains Pepsi and examples of the following tropes:

 - And Your Reward Is Clothes: Pepsiman's previous design is an unlockable and you can unlock a wire-frame version of Pepsiman if you collect every Pepsi can in every level.
+Beat the game on Expert difficulty and you can make Pepsiman straight up turn invisible.

 - Bathos: This game does not take itself seriously at all.
 Between the increasingly absurd situations that require Pepsi, the slapstick situations Pepsiman can be in (such as having a trash bin over his head for part of a level), the live-action cutscenes with intentionally broken English, and other things, the game goes for a more comical approach of its mascot-based nature.